shecodes-students/kitchen-sessions/README.md

 So, all the operating systems are closely related, they all are Unix, or _unix-like_.
 The one exception being: everything from Microsoft.
 Windows is a descendant of DR-DOS by Digital Research which in turn is related to CP/M.

 ## foo, bar, baz
 We talked about where the word `foo` comes from (a comic from the 30s) and what it means (nothing, it's nonsense).
 We also talked about the US military term FUBAR (fucked up beyond all repair).
-These two things seems to have interacted in people's head and lead to `foo` and `bar` being used very frequently as placeholders for words.
+These two things seem to have interacted in people's head and lead to `foo` and `bar` being used very frequently as placeholders for words.
 Sort of like `lorem ipsum` but for single words rather than a whole body of text.

 ## file paths
 We talked about relative and absolute paths.
 You recognise an absolute path by a leading slash (`/`) or tilde (`~`), where tilde is short for "my home directory" and slash stands for the _root_ of the file system (the uppermost directory level).
 The root has no name, it just has a symbol (`/`).